mramospe/minkit/README.rst

 .. inclusion-marker-do-not-remove

 This package provides tools to fit probability density functions (PDFs) to both unbinned and binned data, using different minimizers (like `Minuit <https://iminuit.readthedocs.io/en/latest/reference.html>`__).
+The MinKit package appears as an alternative to existing minimization packages, like `RooFit <https://root.cern.ch/roofit>`__.
+The idea is to provide a friendly pure python API to do minimization and calculations with PDFs.
-It has support for both CPU and GPU backends, providing an easy API in order to manage both backends, being transparent for the user.
+It has support for both CPU and GPU backends, being very easy for the user to change from one to the other.
-PDFs are implemented in C++ and CUDA, allowing a fast evaluation of the functions.
+PDFs are implemented in C++, OpenCL and CUDA, allowing a fast evaluation of the functions.

-The package is built on top of the `numpy <https://numpy.org/>`__ and `iminuit <https://iminuit.readthedocs.io/en/latest/>`__ packages.
+The package is built on top of the `numpy <https://numpy.org>`__ and `iminuit <https://iminuit.readthedocs.io/en/latest>`__ packages.
-The interface with CUDA is handled using `PyCUDA <https://documen.tician.de/pycuda>`__.
+The interface with CUDA and OpenCL is handled using `reikna <http://reikna.publicfields.net>`__, which is itself an API for `PyCUDA <https://documen.tician.de/pycuda>`__ and `PyOpenCL <https://documen.tician.de/pyopencl>`__.

 Basic example
 =============